busshi/linkedin_bot_api/README.md

 ## Usage

 - Copy env.sample to a .env file a replace with your custom values
-- Install dependencies `cd app && npm install`
+- Install dependencies `cd app && yarn install && cd linkedin-private-api && yarn install`
-- Run the bot in development mode `cd app && npm run dev`
+- Run the bot in development mode `cd app && yarn run dev`
 - Build the bot and transpile into Javascript `cd app && tsc`
 - Run the built bot ready to be deployed: `node app/dist/index.js`